 ALS affects nerve cells that transmit electrical signals from the brain to the muscles.
 The disease causes the neurons to deteriorate and die off, which causes progressive muscle weakness and loss of physical function.

 One location for comprehensive ALS care in Tacoma

 Although no cure exists for ALS, we offer treatment options to manage your symptoms and improve your quality of life.
 Our approach means that when you arrive at St. Joseph Medical Center, we come to you for your appointments:

-- Neurologists to consult with you and your family.
-We treat nerve damage and manage your overall care
+To consult with you and your family.
+We treat nerve damage and manage your overall care.

-- Care managers for coordinating all the necessary services you and your family need
+For coordinating all the necessary services you and your family need.

-- Physical, occupational and speech therapists to maintain your functionality in walking, mobility, household and work activities, speaking and swallowing
+To maintain your functionality in walking, mobility, household and work activities, speaking and swallowing.

-- Pharmacists to provide your medications and your mobility and adaptive needs
+To provide your medications and your mobility and adaptive needs.

-- Registered dietitians to help with issues surrounding nutritional support throughout every stage of the disease
+To help with issues surrounding nutritional support throughout every stage of the disease.

 Our dedicated ALS clinic in Tacoma is the only one of its kind in the South Puget Sound region.
 We serve ALS patients and their families from South Seattle to Vancouver and throughout the Olympic Peninsula.